 latest

-Putin Under Pressure: Why A Ukrainian Armistice May Not Be Enough to Save Vladimir Putin
+Putin Under Pressure: Why An Armistice May Not Be Enough to Save Vladimir Putin

 Russian President Vladimir Putin has long been adept at navigating crises both foreign and domestic, but Russia’s three-year war against Ukraine and its domestic fallout are testing his ability to manage Russia’s internal factions like never before.
 The difference between prior periods of internal unrest and Putin's present challenges lie in the pain felt by ordinary Russians and the multiple sources of pressure weighing on the Kremlin's elite factions, all of which Putin must manage.